mienaikoe/ziyu/Chapters/3-1-Chapter15.md

 At first Linyu hesitated, staring at the cup in her hand with obvious anxiety.
 Thi took the cup after the dryness of hae mouth spoke loudest and with a small sip, winced as thi began to swallow.
 Mel immediately noticed, and rose to take the cup down and examine hae neck closer.

-"You have a lot of swelling in here.
+"You have a lot of swelling here.
 What happened?"

 "F-Fire," Linyu whispered.

-"Oh no!
-That's terrible!"
+"Oh," she said, surprised to hear a lie.
+"You should know that I'm a great listener.
+It's literally my job to listen to people all day.
+If you want to tell me what really happened, you can say so."

+After a moment of thought, Linyu whispered again, "Fire."

-There were a million questions hiding in her mind, but her lips were blocking them for fear of overwhelming the child.
+There were a million questions hiding in Melna's mind, but her lips were blocking them for fear of overwhelming the child.

 "Was it in the city?
 I didn't hear of any fire."